Understanding Magnesium: The Essential Nutrient for Your Health

 ❌ Myth 1: “Magnesium is only for muscle cramps”

-While magnesium helps muscle relaxation, it also supports sleep, mood, heart rhythm, migraines, and stress regulation.
+While magnesium helps with muscle relaxation, it also supports sleep, mood, heart rhythm, migraines, and stress regulation.

 ❌ Myth 2: “All magnesium supplements are the same”

-Different forms have very different effects, absorption rates, and uses.
+Different forms of magnesium have very different effects, absorption rates, and uses.

 ❌ Myth 3: “If I eat healthy, I get enough magnesium”